Home Latest PDF of RPFT: Registered Pulmonary Function Technologist

 1. Accept results as home devices are less precise

-2. Instruct patient to Boost technique and repeat testing
+2. Instruct patient to Strengthen technique and repeat testing

 3. Switch to pulse oximetry for monitoring